NVriezen/ZelEngineDocs/docs/_sources/getting_started/installation.rst.txt

 The engine's repository can be found `here <https://github.com/NVriezen/ZelGameEngine>`_.
 It has most of the files needed for the engine.

-When you have cloned the repository, you can skip to :ref:`setting_up_glfw`.
+When you have cloned the repository, you can skip to :ref:`setting_up_vs`.

 .. _downloading_rep: